nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Students Page Commands
 These commands should be tested on the Students Page.

+#### Adding a student

+1. Adding a student while the student list is empty or the student does not exist in the course list.

+   1. Test case: ` add student n/John Doe p/98765432 e/johnd@example.com sid/A1234567X`<br>
+      Expected: New student is added into the list.
+Details of the added student shown in the log box.

+   2. Other incorrect `add student` commands to try: `add`, `add student` (where the name, phone number, email or student ID is empty)<br>
+      Expected: No student is added.
+Error details shown in the log box.

+2. Adding a student whose student ID already exists in the list.

+    1. Test case: `add student n/John p/98765432 e/johnd@example.com sid/A1234567X`, where another student with student ID A1234567X already exists in the student list<br>
+       Expected: No course is added.
+Error details shown in the log box.

+3. Adding a student whose name already exists in the list.
+   1. Test case: `add student n/John Doe p/98765432 e/johnd@example.com sid/A1234567X`, where John Doe with a different student ID exists in the student list.
+   Expected: New student is added into the list.
+Duplicate names are allowed as long as the student ID is different.
+Details of the added student shown in the log box.

+#### Deleting a student

+1. Deleting a student while all students are being shown from the Student Page.
+At least 1 student exists in the list.

+   1. Test case: `delete student 1`<br>
+      Expected: First student is deleted from the list.
+Details of the deleted student shown in the log box.

+   2. Test case: `delete student 0`<br>
+          Expected: No student is deleted.
+Error details shown in the log box.

+   3. Other incorrect `delete student` commands to try: `delete`, `delete student x` (where x is larger than the list size)<br>
+          Expected: Similar to previous step 1.2 under `Deleting a student`.

+2. Deleting a student while the student list is empty in the Course Page.

+    1. Incorrect `delete student` commands to try: `delete`, `delete student x` (where x is any number)<br>
+       Expected: No student is deleted.
+Error details shown in the log box.

+#### Editing a student

+1. Editing a student which exists in the course list.

+    1. Test case: `edit student 1 n/John p/98765432 e/John@gmail.com sid/A2345678X` where at least one of the fields
+   `n/<NAME>`, `p/<PHONE_NUMBER>`, `e/<EMAIL>` or `sid/<STUDENT_NUMBER>` must be provided<br>
+       Expected: First student is edited to have the new field details provided.
+Details of the edited student shown in the log box.

+    1. Test case: `edit student 0 n/John`<br>
+       Expected: No student is edited.
+Error details shown in the log box.

+    1. Other incorrect `edit student` commands to try: `edit`, `edit student`, `edit student x` (where x is any number), `edit student x n/John` (where x is larger than the list size) <br>
+       Expected: Similar to previous step 1.2 under `Editing a student`.

+2. Editing a student while the student list is empty in the Student Page.

+    1. Refer to step 1.3 above under `Editing a student`.

+#### Selecting a student

+1. Selecting a student while on the Student Page.

+    1. Test case: `select 1`<br>
+       Expected: First student is selected.
+Details of the selected student shown in the log box.
+Displays the student's information on the view panel on the right.

+    1. Test case: `select x` (where x is larger than the list size)<br>
+       Expected: No student is selected.
+Error details shown in the log box.

+#### Finding a student

+1. Finding a student while on the Student Page, with the following students - `John Doe`, `Johnny Yu`, `Alice Yeoh` in the list, with respective student IDs `A1234567X`, `A123`, `A98765432X`.

+   1. Test case: `find student John`<br>
+         Expected: `John Doe` and `Johnny Yu` is displayed.
+Details of the found students shown in the log box.

+   1. Test case: `find student A123`<br>
+      Expected: students with student ID `A1234567X` and `A123` are displayed.
+Details of the found students shown in the log box.

+   1. Test case: `find student Alice Yu`<br>
+      Expected: `Alice Yeoh` and `Johnny Yu` are displayed.
+Details of the found students shown in the log box.

+   1. Test case: `find student Alex Tan` (this student does not exist in the list)<br>
+      Expected: The list is not filtered.
+Details of no found students shown in the log box.

+   1. Other incorrect `find student` commands to try: `find`, `find student`<br>
+      Expected: The list is not filtered.
+Error details shown in the log box.

 #### Deleting a student

 1. Deleting a student while all students are being shown from the Students Page.